Legal jargon can be baffling

 Assets - anything you own of value including property and land, investments, cash, and items such as paintings, antiques or valuable jewellery.

-Beneficiary - a person or institution, such as a charity, named in a Will to receive a bequest or gift of money or poroperty.
+Beneficiary - a person or institution, such as a charity, who is set to receive something under a Will, Trust or Intestacy.

 Chattels - personal belongings that usually include items of furntiture, art, antiques, jewellery, watches and so forth.